-The successfully of TDQAF need to have a proper working modality whereby the Quality Unit will follow during the data quality assessment.
+The successfully of TDQAF need have a proper working modality whereby the Quality Unit will follow during the data quality assessment.
 The assessment will be done within 45 days by following these steps.

-- i) Decision on the product to be assessed: Statistics products to be assessed should be identified for every year; - ii) Plan of the data quality assessment: Quality unit should develop a plan for conducting assessment - iii) Receive notification on the products to be assessed and readiness for the assessment: the assessed department should receive notification on the products that will be assessed from the quality unit; - iv) Roadmap for assessment exercise: The quality unit will issue roadmap for assessed department on each product which is planned to be assessed; - v) Undertake orientation before assessment: The QATWG will get an orientation on data quality assessment in order to know and understand the items that will be needed during the assessment; - vi) Undertake a pre-assessment: This will be undertaken before the actual assessment in order to identify if the required items are available; - vii) Conduct the actual assessment: The quality assessment of the product will be undertaken by QATWG in order to be assured that the produced product follow 2024 Data Quality Assurance Framework; - viii) Making a follow up: After finishing actual assessment, the QATWG will follow all unfinished requirements to the responsible unit, division or department; - ix) Compilation and report writing: all necessary requirements will be compiled and the quality assessment report will be written; - x) Validation of the report by data quality management: This will involve quality unit and key stakeholders; - xi) Finalization of the report: finalise report by considering observations, comments or suggests which were proposed; - xii) Reporting according to structure: submission of the report will follow the reporting structure of the NBS/OCGS; - xiii) Publishing the final report to the NBS/OCGS website.
+- i) Decision on the product to be assessed: Statistics products to be assessed should be identified for every year; - ii) Plan of the data quality assessment: Quality unit should develop a plan for conducting assessment - iii) Receive notification on the products to be assessed and readiness for the assessment: the assessed department should receive notification on the products that will be assessed from the quality unit; - iv) Roadmap for assessment exercise: The quality unit will issue roadmap for assessed department on each product which is planned to be assessed; - v) Undertake orientation before assessment: The QATWG will get an orientation on Data Quality Assessment in order to get know and understand the items that will be needed during the assessment; - vi) Undertake a pre-assessment: This will be undertaken before the actual assessment in order to identify if the required items are available; - vii) Conduct the actual assessment: The quality assessment of the product will be undertaken by QATWG in order to be assured that the produced product follow 2024 Data Quality Assurance Framework; - viii) Making a follow up: After finishing actual assessment, the QATWG will follow all unfinished requirements to the responsible unit, division or department; - ix) Compilation and report writing where all necessary requirements will be compiled and the quality assessment report will be written; - x) Validation of the report by Data Quality Management: This will involve quality assurance unit and key stakeholders; - xi) Finalization of the report one for any observations, comments or suggests which were proposed; - xii) Reporting according to structure in which the submission of the report will follow the reporting structure of the office; - xiii) Publishing the final report to the NBS/OCGS website.